 Following a period of considerable advance in the ministry of the Corporation, with a number of initiatives underway but not yet completed, the Directors decided that a period of consolidation was necessary before further initiatives were considered.
 They adopted a Strategic Plan entitled "Consolidating our Position" to ensure that existing initiatives are completed satisfactorily and that future opportunities are seized when the time is right and this will continue to influence decision-making in the forthcoming year.
 In 2017 two new funds entitled "Vision and Venture" and "Incidental Projects" were established using the proceeds arising from the sale of the chapel in Brighton.
-Since then, much preliminary work has been done to replant a church in that city and it is anticipated that this will come to fruition in the not too distant future.
+Since then, much preliminary work has been done to replant a church in that city.
+A "church planter" commenced work at the beginning of 2020 with a view to forming a team of volunteers seeking to establish a new church there.
+Additionally, investigations are underway concerning the possibility of a church plant in Haslemere.